Yidiiltoo: History

 The practice dates back at least 10,000 years.
-Traditionally girls of the Hän Gwich’in receive their first tattoos between the ages of 12 and 14, often at first menstruation.
-Missionaries of the 1800s and 1900s banned the traditional practice along with other cultural traditions.
+Traditionally Hän Gwich’in girls receive their first tattoos between the ages of 12 and 14, often at first menstruation, as a passage ritual.

+European and British missionaries of the 1800s and 1900s banned the traditional practice, along with other cultural traditions.

-Starting in the 2010s, some indigenous girls and women began to reclaim the tradition.
+In the modern day, some indigenous girls and women are more vocal in reclaiming the tradition.

 Description

-Typical markings include vertical lines from lower lip that extend to beneath the chin.
-According to tattoo anthropologist Lars Krutak, the width of the lines and the spacing between them were traditionally associated with which of the nine groups of Hän Gwich’in the girl was from.
+Typical markings include vertical lines from the lower lip that extend to beneath the chin.
+According to tattoo anthropologist Lars Krutak, the width of the lines and the spacing between them were traditionally associated with each of the nine groups of Hän Gwich’in.
+Girls would be tattooed to identify their group.

 Other markings may be created on the temple or cheeks.

-Method of application
+Method of Application

 The traditional method is a stick-and-poke using needles made from bird bones.
 Some modern practitioners use tattoo needles.